-Welcome to the Autonomous Orthodox Metropolia in the British Isles.
+Welcome to the Diocese of the British Isles.
 We are a group of Orthodox faithful, who seek to live out the fullness of our Faith in Christ using the worship and patterns of our forebears.

-Centred around Botel Abbey in Scotland, we are a small but fast growing group.
-Many of us are spread out across the UK, but we come together to worship as often as we can at the regular weekly services held at Botel Abbey, where the community have restored and augmented an historic recusant chapel.
-It now serves as the Diocesan Pro-Cathedral and the Orthodox Shrine of Our Lady of Walsingham in Scotland.
+Centred around the Cathedral of the Blessed Virgin Mary and Saint Ninian in Scotland, we are a small but fast growing group.
+Many of us are spread out across the UK, but we come together to worship as often as we can at regular services.
+We are also the custodians of Botel Abbey, and the Orthodox Shrine of Our Lady of Walsingham in Scotland.

 We are always welcoming of anybody who want’s to join us for services, or to know more.
-Please do get in contact with us at .
+Please do get in contact with us at firstname.lastname@example.org.

-Today we are known predominantly as the western rite synod of the IUGOC, the largest of the two major international Old Calendarist unions with around 200,000 faithful.
-The IUGOC (International Union of Genuine Orthodox Churches) is comprised of five synods of bishops from around the world, who all meet as equal and autonomous members of the union.
+Today we are known predominantly as a Western Rite diocese under ISTOC, the largest of the two major international Old Calendarist unions with over 250,000 faithful.
+ISTOC (International Synaxis of True Orthodox Churches) is comprised of five synods of bishops from around the world, who all meet as equal and autonomous members of the union.

 As Old Calendarists, we are deeply committed to ecclesiastical unity, and work hard to try and bring about a new Ecumenical Council which we hope will heal the terrible rifts that the Church is experiencing today.

-Bishop James is the 8th Orthodox Bishop of Whithorn, the original diocese being founded in 425.
-Bishop James lives and works at the Abbey of Saints Alban and Aethelwold, normally referred to as Botel Abbey, in Kirkcudbrightshire.
-The Abbey is located in a medieval castle set among the beautiful rolling hills of the Scottish borders.
-It houses a shrine of Our Lady of Walsingham, and is especially notable for its significant lipsanotheca of relics, including relics of St Alban, St Walburga and St Machutus.
-The Abbey serves as a spiritual centre for the Diocese, as well as a place of pilgrimage and a residential venue for seminary studies.
+Bishop James of Whithorn, Dumfries, and the Marches is the 8th Orthodox Bishop of Whithorn, the original diocese being founded in 425.
+Bishop James lives and works at the Territorial Abbey of Saints Alban and Aethelwold, normally referred to as Botel Abbey, in Kirkcudbrightshire.
+The Abbey is located in an historic medieval castle set among the beautiful rolling hills of the Scottish borderlands.
+It houses a shrine of Our Lady of Walsingham, and is especially notable for its significant lipsanotheca of relics, including relics of the Holy Cross, Our Lady, the Apostles and Evangelists, St Alban and St Walburga.
+The Abbey serves as a spiritual centre for the Diocese and a residential venue for seminary studies.